HawkSearchLabs/.github/CONTRIBUTING.md

 ## Repository Structure

 Each project or experiment lives in its **own dedicated repository** within the HawkSearch Labs organization.
-When submitting or proposing a new repository, please follow this structure:
+When submitting or proposing a new repository, please follow a similar structure to this:

 ```
 your-project-name/